 The Biblioteca Civica Romolo Spezioli (closed due to the earthquake) is a popular public library with a Globe Room and manuscripts, documents and designs from the 17th century.
-There is also a modern library just next to it with computerized catalogues.
-The Biblioteca is known to be a treasure of the town that many mentioned to me.
-I have it on my list for next time.
+The Biblioteca is known to be a treasure of the town that many people mentioned.
+There is also a modern library adjacent to it with computerized catalogues.

 Another important cultural site is the Palazzo dei Priori from the 13th century.
-The Palazzo was also closed to the earthquake as was the Civic Art gallery.
-Kept for next time!
+The Palazzo was also closed due to restoration as was the Civic Art gallery.

 Hope you enjoyed a walk in the town with me.
-I once again thank DiscoverMarche and the Mayor of Fermo for making my short stay in the town so rich and inspiring.
-The Mayor was kind enough to gift me a frame of the Biblioteca Comunale that I will soon get framed!
-Grazie mille!
+Thanks to the Mayor of Fermo for making my short stay in the town so rich and inspiring.
+Not only was he kind enough to gift me a picture of the Biblioteca Comunale but also helped me get around easily.

 How to Reach Fermo:

-Fermo can be reached from the Ancona airport with a car or from the Porto San Giorgio railway station.
-There are buses from the train station every 30 minutes to the centre of Fermo.
+Fermo can be reached from the Ancona airport by a car.
+It is easily accessible from the Porto San Giorgio railway station and there are buses every 30 minutes to the centre of Fermo.

 Ishita is an Indian Blogger who is in love with all things Italian.
 Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.